microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

 ```

 > [!NOTE]
-> After installing kubectl on our kubernetes cluster, we might need to open a new powershell session and may need to log in again as described in [Deploy an AKS cluster](#deploy-an-aks-cluster).
+> After installing kubectl on our kubernetes cluster, we might need to open a new powershell session and may need to log in again as described in [Create an AKS cluster](#create-an-aks-cluster).

 ## Get AKS credentials